-5 Check that the flaring is properly made.
+Check that the flaring is properly made.

-- a Flare's inner surface must be flawless. - b The pipe end must be evenly flared in a perfect circle. - c Make sure the flare nut is fitted.
-(Jesse, 08/01/2016 11:59:21: 20160104: in past lifted, from now on fitted.
-Consulted Tim Coessens of Heating dept. and Jan van Ooteghem of AC dept., they confirm.
-Make EN no doubtful, the flare nut must be on the tube before connecting!)
+- Flare's inner surface must be flawless.

+- The pipe end must be evenly flared in a perfect circle.

+- Make sure the flare nut is fitted.

 6.4.6 To braze the pipe end